Support for grandparents after a neonatal death

-Supporting your son or daughter
+Supporting your child

 "When my daughter was ready to talk, I listened.
 I think that helped.
 I’d been through a personal experience like this and I know how important it is to listen.
 She told me how she felt.
 She grieved and she talked.
 I comforted her and listened.
 I shared my own personal experiences that I hadn’t talked about before.
-It was emotional but she said she felt stronger afterwards.”Grandmother
+It was emotional but she said she felt stronger afterwards.”

 If you live far away and need to stay with them when you visit, try to give them time alone if you feel they need it.
-Perhaps go out at night to the cinema or to see others or retire to your room early.

 Read more about talking to children about the death of a sibling.

 Look after yourself